* Williams wins 17th grand slam singles crown

 Williams, who earlier looked confounded by the gusty wind that affected service tosses and the direction of bounces off groundstrokes and was muttering to herself between points, finally settled into a rhythm in the second set.

-But the Belarusian showed her fight and took advantage of a string of Williams errors to break right back for 4-2 and rode that momentum.
+The Belarusian showed her fight and took advantage of a string of Williams errors to break right back for 4-2 and rode that momentum.

 The third set stayed on serve until the fourth game when another double fault, her seventh of the match, sank Azarenka and handed Williams a 3-1 lead.